 Figure 3.
-Hounsfield Unit scale
+Hounsfield unit scale

-Spectroscopic techniques: UV-vis optical absorption, Fourier Transform Infrared Spectroscopy (FTIR) and Surface-Enhanced Raman Scattering (SERS)
+Spectroscopic techniques: UV-vis optical absorption, Fourier transform infrared spectroscopy and surface-enhanced Raman scattering

-Uv-vis optical absorption spectra were obtained using the Perkin-Elmer UV/VIS/NIR Lambda 750 spectrometer, working in the 190–1100 nm range.
-Spectra were acquired at room temperature in a few minutes, and each measurement was repeated twice on wooden tablets on each point of the samples to test its repeatability.
+UV-vis optical absorption spectra were obtained using the PerkinElmer Lambda 750 UV/VIS/NIR spectrometer in the 190–1100 nm range.
+Spectra were acquired at room temperature in a few minutes, and each measurement was conducted twice to test its repeatability.

-UV-vis optical absorption spectra of Au colloids were acquired immediately after the ablation process using quartz cuvettes, after one day to monitor their stability over time and, successively, after soaking the Au substrates into pigments.
+UV-vis optical absorption spectra of Au colloids were acquired three times: immediately after the ablation process using quartz cuvettes, one day after this to monitor their stability over time and, finally, after the Au substrates were soaked in the pigments.

-FTIR spectra were collected at room temperature using the Perkin-Elmer spectrometer (Spectrum 100 model) in the 450-4000 cm-1 range.
-The spectrometer worked in attenuated total reflectance (ATR) configuration.
-Pigments powder were used as a reference, and pigments painted on the wooden support were analysed without any treatment of the samples.
+FTIR spectra were collected at room temperature using a PerkinElmer Spectrum 100 spectrometer in the 450–4000 cm−1 range.
+The spectrometer was used in an attenuated total reflectance (ATR) configuration.
+Powdered pigments were used as a reference, and pigments painted on the wooden support were analysed without any treatment of the samples.
 They were placed directly on the ATR support.
-FTIR spectra were collected in a few minutes, and the resulting spectra are the average of ten acquisition.
+FTIR data were collected in a few minutes, and the resulting spectra were the average of ten acquisitions.

-To carry out Surface-Enhanced Raman Scattering (SERS), gold (Au) water nano colloids were prepared by a green laser ablation synthesis procedure [14], and then were deposited on glass and silicon substrates.
-SERS spectra were acquired after soaking the Au substrates into pigments such as pure alizarin, carmine lake, and purpurin solutions at different concentration levels (between 10-3 and 10-5 M) for about 1h; then rinsed with deionised water and left to dry in air.
-Each sample shows a "specific" molecular fingerprint and a high homogeneity, checked by performing measurements on a 60x60 µm2 surface area.
-After the acquisition of Raman spectra of the powders of the investigated dyes used as references, SERS measurements were carried out on pieces of the wooden tablets painted, for example, with madder lake, cinnabar and ochre.
-Raman spectra were collected at room temperature using the Horiba XploRA spectrometer.
-The laser excitations were the 532 nm and 785 nm lines emerging from diode lasers, with the laser power at the sample respectively of about 1.4 W and 0.5 W, on a spot of 50 μm diameter.
-The integration time was of 80 and 150 sec for each measurement, with an accumulation time of 3.
+To carry out the SERS analysis, gold (Au) nanocolloids were prepared using a green laser ablation synthesis procedure [14] and deposited on glass and silicon substrates.
+SERS spectra were acquired after the Au substrates were soaked in pigments such as pure alizarin, carmine lake and purpurin solutions at different concentration levels (between 10−3 and 10−5 M) for about 1 h and then rinsed with deionised water and left to dry in air.
+Each sample shows a specific molecular fingerprint and a high homogeneity, which was confirmed by performing measurements on a 60×60 µm2 surface area.
+After the acquisition of the Raman spectra of the powdered pigments used as references, SERS measurements were carried out on the painted wooden tablets.
+Raman spectra were collected at room temperature using a Horiba XploRA spectrometer.
+The diode lasers were focused on a 50 μm diameter spot with a power of about 1.4 W and 0.5 W for 532 nm and 785 nm excitations, respectively.
+The integration time for each measurement was 80 and 150 s, with an accumulation time of 3 s.

 Results and discussion

-MSCT data analysis
+Multislice computed tomography data analysis

-In Table 1 are reported the HU values, estimated by MSCT, and the density in g/cm3 reported in Ref.
-[15], of the investigated pigments found on the wooden support.
+In Table 1, the HU values estimated by MSCT and the density in g/cm3 reported in [15] of the investigated pigments are presented.

 Table 1.
-Nomenclature, chemical formula, density and HU values of the pigments found on the wooden support.
+Nomenclature, chemical formula, density and HU values of the pigments painted on the wooden support.